MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/campaign-gender-criterion.md

 The maximum number of gender criterions that you can specify per campaign or ad group is two i.e. one for *Male* and one for *Female*.

+If ad group level gender criterions are specified, the campaign level gender criterions are ignored for that ad group.
+In other words the ad group gender criterions override the campaign gender criterions, and are not applied as a union.

 > [!TIP]
 > For an overview of how to use target criterions, see [Show Ads to Your Target Audience](../guides/show-ads-target-audience.md).